mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 - the network model (`CODASYL`).
 {{< /hint >}}

-Relational and document databases **both use unique identifiers** (foreign keys in relational, document references in document) to represent many-to-one and many-to-many relationships.
+Relational and document databases **both use unique identifiers** (foreign keys in relational, document references in the document) to represent many-to-one and many-to-many relationships.

 ---
 ### Graph-Like Data Models